 The scroll bar in Excel is one of the most useful tools in Form Controls.
-If you are using it, you will save time and get more space if you are using it.
+Using it will save time and get more space if you are using it.
 The most significant advantage comes when you work with a large data set.
-Using scroll bars, you can manage any size list in a small space.
+You can manage any size list in a small area using scroll bars.

 Do you still remember the rule of the one-page dashboard?
-In some cases, you need to show data in a small section of your Workbook.
+You need to show data in a small section of your Workbook in some cases.
 Get free spaces using the scroll bar, and it’s valuable.
 From now on, you can use great charts!

-In today’s step-by-step tutorial, we’ll show you how to manage a large dataset easily.
+In today’s step-by-step tutorial, we’ll quickly show you how to manage a large dataset.

 How to create a Scroll Bar in Excel

 In the example, we will work with a large data set.
 The list contains 30 elements.
-Our task is to create a list that only contains ten elements and is in interactive mode.
+Our task is to create a list that only includes ten elements and interactive mode.

-The trick is that we can show all values in this window using the scroll bar.
+The trick is to show all values in this window using the scroll bar.
 The result will look like this:

 Steps to create a dynamic list using Scroll Bar